keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/30.nevada/state.md

 usmle: '7 or 10 (MD/PhD)'
 visible: false
 googletitle: 'Nevada Licensure Requirements'
-googledesc: 'MedLicense.com is averaging 2 to 3.5 months for the issuance of a Nevada Medical License from submission of application.
-Our firm has licensed Physicians in Nevada,  since 2000, and the fee for our services is a one time payment of $569 (if you are practicing) or $469 (if you are in training) per State Process.'
+googledesc: "MedLicense.com is averaging 2 to 3.5 months for the issuance of a Nevada Medical License from submission of application.
+Our firm has licensed Physicians in Nevada,  since 2000, and the fee for our services is a one time payment of $569 (if practicing) or $469 (if in training) per State Process.\r\n"
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Nevada Licensure Requirements'
-twitterdescription: 'MedLicense.com is averaging 2 to 3.5 months for the issuance of a Nevada Medical License from submission of application.
-Our firm has licensed Physicians in Nevada,  since 2000, and the fee for our services is a one time payment of $569 (if you are practicing) or $469 (if you are in training) per State Process.'
+twitterdescription: "MedLicense.com is averaging 2 to 3.5 months for the issuance of a Nevada Medical License from submission of application.
+Our firm has licensed Physicians in Nevada,  since 2000, and the fee for our services is a one time payment of $569 (if practicing) or $469 (if in training) per State Process.\r\n"
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false